Load characteristics other than just weight must be considered to determine the safe weight that any magnet can lift.

 Type 416 stainless steel is considered magnetic, but it contains enough chromium so that it can only conduct one half as much magnetic force as 1020 steel.
 The carbon content of cast iron reduces the flow to one half of the magnetic force of 1020 steel.

-With every lifting application, careful consideration should be given to each of these factors as well as specifications that may be unique to material, climate elements of the environment and lifting magnet to ensure operator safety as well as efficient lifting practices.
+With every lifting application, careful consideration should be given to each of these factors as well as specifications that may be unique to material, climate elements of the environment and safe operation of lift magnets to ensure operator safety as well as efficient lifting practices.

 Obsidian Manufacturing Industries, Inc. is a Rockford, Ill. manufacturing company and is the OEM for Magna-Lock USA workholding, MagnaLift & Power-Grip lift magnets, and Arter Precision Grinding Machines as well providing surface grinding services.
 They are located at 5015 28th Ave. in Rockford, Ill. with a phone number of 815-962-8700.
 Check out more at obsidianmfg.com/brands.